May 26, 2023

 With the end of the federal Public Health Emergency for COVID-19, Washington Hospital Healthcare System is no longer administering COVID tests or vaccinations in the tent at Washington West.
 Community members can obtain COVID tests or vaccinations at Haller’s Pharmacy.
-COVID tests are by appointment and vaccinations for those 3 years and older, on a walk-in basis.
+COVID tests and vaccinations are by appointment for those 5 years and older.
 Haller’s is open every day.
-Please call Haller’s at 510-797-2772 for more information.
+For appointments please visit the Haller's Pharmacy website or call 510-797-2772 for more information.

 For additional information on Covid testing and vaccinations, please visit Alameda County Health Care Services Agency COVID-19 page or https://myturn.ca.gov/